MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal.md

   "tenant": "72f988bf-86f1-41af-91ab-2d7cd011db47"
 }
 ```
-You can now login as your new security principal for your app, with the *appId* and *password* you provided.
+You can now login as your new service principal for your app, with the *appId* and *password* you provided.
 You will also supply the *tenant* GUID value from the results.

 ```azurecli
 az login --service-principal -u {appId} --password {password} --tenant {tenant}
 ```

-Run this command from a new CLI prompt and confirm that you are logged in as the security principal.
+Run this command from a new CLI prompt and confirm that you are logged in as the service principal.
 You should see something like this:

 ```
 [